Resistance Bands for Pull Ups | How to Use Pull Up Assist Bands

 In the same way that you used resistance bands for pull ups, here you can use them to take some of the weight off and gradually get yourself used to the movement.

-You can read more about these and other body-weight exercises in my post on calisthenic resistance bands.
-To see our full range of bands click here.
+You can read more about these and other body-weight exercises in our post on calisthenic resistance bands.